The Raw Deal (10 October 2025) with co-host Paul from CA and special guest David Skrbina

 You recall that movie?

 I remember E.T.
-Okay.

-How about how about you, David?
+How about you, David?

 You saw the movie Contact.

-I I I know just a little bit about the story.
+I know just a little bit about the story.

-I don't think I see.
+I don't think I saw it.

 Okay, well, there's a great scene in the movie.

-Discuss darn it.
+Disgust darn it.

 I'm big on movie references and scenes.

-Well, anyway, there's a great scene in the movie where okay, Jody Foster's playing the scientist, right?
+Well, anyway, there's a great scene in the movie where, okay, Jody Foster's playing the scientist, right?

-He says, Did you love your father?
+He says, did you love your father?

-And she says, Well, yes, of course I love my father.
+And she says, well, yes, of course I love my father.

-And he goes, Prove it.
+And he goes, prove it.

-Now, you know, m a lot of people might not think a lot of that, but it was a very pro profound scene in the movie, and of course, it had its effect on me as well.
+Now, you know, a lot of people might not think a lot of that, but it was a very profound scene in the movie.

-And the points to be made that, for example, if somebody was to tell you about a dream they had, right?
+And the point to be made that, for example, if somebody was to tell you about a dream they had, right, you have no way of knowing that they had that dream, but they know what it is they experienced.

 So in many cases, that's all we have to go on.